-We now summarize our results, when the underlying distribution is sub-Gaussian, which is a popular class of unbounded distributions. \begin{enumerate}[label=(\arabic*)] \item For the case of CVaR, we provide a tail bound of the order $O\left(\exp\left(-c n \epsilon^2\right)\right)$, where $n$ is the number of samples, $\epsilon$ is the accuracy parameter, and $c$ is a universal constant.
-Our bound matches the rate obtained for distributions with bounded support in \citep{brown2007large}, and features improved dependence on $\epsilon$ as compared to the one derived for sub-Gaussian distributions in \citep{Kolla}.
+We now summarize our results when the underlying distribution is sub-Gaussian, which is a popular class of distributions with possibly unbounded support. \begin{enumerate}[label=(\arabic*)] \item For the case of CVaR, we provide a tail bound of the order $O\left(\exp\left(-c n \epsilon^2\right)\right)$, where $n$ is the number of samples, $\epsilon$ is the accuracy parameter, and $c$ is a universal constant.
+Our bound matches the rate obtained for distributions with bounded support in \citet{brown2007large}, and features improved dependence on $\epsilon$ as compared to the one derived for sub-Gaussian distributions in \citet{Kolla}.
 Further, unlike our results, the latter work imposes a minimum growth assumption on the underlying distribution. \item Tail bounds of the order $O\left(\exp\left(-c n \epsilon^2\right)\right)$ are shown to hold for any SRM having a bounded risk spectrum, and any UBSR with a Lipschitz utility function.
 Unlike CVaR, the estimators as well as the concentration results for SRM and UBSR are novel.
-A trapezoidal rule-based estimator has been proposed for SRM in \cite{pandey2019estimation}, and the bounds there are under more stringent assumptions as compared to the one we derive for SRM. \item For the case of CPT-value, we obtain an order $O\left(\exp\left(-c n \epsilon^2\right)\right)$ bound for the case of distributions with bounded support, matching the rate in \citep{prashanth2018tac}.
-For the case of sub-Gaussian distributions, we provide a bound that has an improved dependence on the number of samples $n$, as compared to the corresponding bound derived by \citep{prashanth2018tac}.
+A trapezoidal rule-based estimator has been proposed for SRM in \cite{pandey2019estimation}, and the bounds there are under more stringent assumptions as compared to the one we derive for SRM. \item For the case of CPT-value, we obtain an order $O\left(\exp\left(-c n \epsilon^2\right)\right)$ bound for the case of distributions with bounded support, matching the rate in \citet{prashanth2018tac}.
+For the case of sub-Gaussian distributions, we provide a bound that has an improved dependence on the number of samples $n$, as compared to the corresponding bound derived by \citet{prashanth2018tac}.